-- Loader/Linker: It converts the relocatable code into absolute code and tries to run the program resulting in a running program or an error message (or sometimes both can happen).
+- Loader/Linker: Loader/Linker converts the relocatable code into absolute code and tries to run the program resulting in a running program or an error message (or sometimes both can happen).
 Linker loads a variety of object files into a single file to make it executable.
 Then loader loads it in memory and executes it.

-Phases of a Compiler:
+Phases of a Compiler

 There are two major phases of compilation, which in turn have many parts.
 Each of them takes input from the output of the previous level and works in a coordinated way.

-Analysis Phase: An intermediate representation is created from the given source code :
+An intermediate representation is created from the given source code :

-Lexical analyzer divides the program into “tokens”, the Syntax analyzer recognizes “sentences” in the program using the syntax of the language and the Semantic analyzer checks the static semantics of each construct.
+The lexical analyzer divides the program into “tokens”, the Syntax analyzer recognizes “sentences” in the program using the syntax of the language and the Semantic analyzer checks the static semantics of each construct.
 Intermediate Code Generator generates “abstract” code.

-Synthesis Phase: Equivalent target program is created from the intermediate representation.
+An equivalent target program is created from the intermediate representation.
 It has two parts :